saturneric/GpgFrontend-Manual/src/content/docs/advanced/key-package.md

    button to create and export the KeyPackage.

 By following these steps, you can create a secure KeyPackage to transfer your cryptographic keys between devices.
-Ensure that the generated passphrase and the KeyPackage file are stored securely to prevent unauthorized access.

 ## Security Notice

-When the KeyPackage is successfully created, a message will inform you that the package is protected with encryption algorithms (e.g., AES-256-ECB) and is safe to transfer.
-However, it emphasizes that the key file must not be disclosed under any circumstances.
-Users are advised to delete the KeyPackage file and the key file as soon as possible after the transfer is complete.
+When the KeyPackage is successfully created, a message will inform you that the package is protected with encryption algorithms (e.g., AES-256-GCM) and is safe to transfer.

+Never disclose the KeyPackage or key file to untrusted parties.
+After transfer, delete all copies from intermediate storage locations.

 ## Transferring the KeyPackage

 To transfer the KeyPackage:

 1. Use a secure transfer method to move the `.gpgpack` file to the target device.
-This could be through a secured network connection, encrypted email, or a physical device like a USB drive, which should be encrypted as well.
+Use a secure transfer method (e.g., encrypted USB drive, encrypted email, or a secure network channel) to move both the `.gpgpack` file and its associated `.key` file to the target device.
 2. Once transferred, import the KeyPackage into the key management tool on the target device using the passphrase set during the creation process.